 PinPoint Positioning Forces You Outside the Jug

-That’s why our 12 Month Comprehensive Marketing Program begins with an in-depth PinPoint Positioning workshop.
-We help you get outside your container to see what the rest of the world sees when they make those fast but essential assessments of your brand.
+That’s why our Marketing Mastery for Creative Entrepreneurs course includes in-depth help with PinPoint Positioning.
+This course help you get outside your container to see what the rest of the world sees when they make those fast but essential assessments of your brand.

-Our PinPoint Positioning workshops rewrite your brand messaging and positioning answering the three positioning questions of “what you do,” “who you do it for,” and “how it benefits them” in concrete and focused ways.
+Our PinPoint Positioning session will help you rewrite your brand messaging and positioning answering the three positioning questions of “what you do,” “who you do it for,” and “how it benefits them” in concrete and focused ways.
 This work is much harder than it sounds, and the effectiveness of anything and everything you may do in marketing is contingent on this crucial work.

 Four Common Branding Mistakes Creative Make